MohammedBakri1503/connectx_api_test/README.md

 # ConnectX Junior Automation Engineer – API Testing Exercise

 This project demonstrates a structured approach to automated testing of RESTful APIs using [JSONPlaceholder](https://jsonplaceholder.typicode.com/) — a free online REST API for testing and prototyping.
-The main goal is to validate core CRUD functionality, response behavior, and edge cases using `pytest` and `requests`.
+The main goal is to validate core CRUD functionality, response behavior, and edge cases using `pytest`, `requests`, and Postman collections.

 ---